mstatt/Emotion_Detection/README.md

    Toggles.
 * You can also toggle on and off the image write functionality by editing the main_app.py file: Change switch = True.
+You may want to consider this if space is an issue as every Happy, Sad and Angry frame detection gets written to the drive.
   ```sh
   switch = False
   ```
 * You can also toggle on and off the log write functionality by editing the main_app.py file: Change log_switch = True.
+Similar to the image write functionality, you may want to turn this off as the file can get really large based on the write per detection rate.
   ```sh
   log_switch = False
   ```